dominusmi/rust-breezy-timer/README.md

 __Note__: due to the structure, and the use of locking mechanism (thread safety), this package is not suitable for very high performance timings.
 It takes, on my average machine, about `500ns` per update (whether start or stop).
-If you try to time blocks of code which are of this order of magnitude of speed, the readings will be quite useless, but in those cases you probably want to use individual benchmark files, with tools such as [Criterion](https://github.com/bheisler/criterion.rs).
+If you try to time blocks of code which are of this order of magnitude of speed, the readings will be quite useless.
+Generally, if you want to benchmark pieces of code of that order of speed, you probably want to use individual benchmark files, with tools such as [Criterion](https://github.com/bheisler/criterion.rs).